cpham5/TMAS-5.3/README.md

 To install all requirements, run the command: pip install -r requirements.txt

+Iteration 2 release is now accessible at https://tmas530.herokuapp.com/ or tmas.world.

 How to run application:
 Note: You must be on the same directory of the manage.py file to successfully run the application {/TMAS-5.3}
 Step 1: Run the command: python manage.py runserver